vfoucault/puppet-confluent/README.md

 1. The only tested operating system is Centos 7.
 1. Yum repositories are not created.
 1. Kerberos? haha you're funny
+1. Spec tests for providers ! (i don t know how to properly do that)

 ### Usage